pingcap/tidb-dev-guide/src/understand-tidb/optimistic-transaction.md

 ​       }// if regionErr != nil

- 	  *// If the error is not a regionErr, but rejected by TiKV beacause the commit ts was expired, retry with a newer commits*
+​	   // If the error is not a regionErr, but rejected by TiKV beacause the commit ts was expired, retry with a newer commits

 ​       *//  Other errors happened, return error immediately*

 ​       commitResp := resp.Resp.(*kvrpcpb.CommitResponse)